andreas-zeller/andreas-zeller.github.io/Theses.md

 ## Frequently Asked Questions

 * **Can I start my thesis during the semester?** Yes, it is absolutely possible to start during the semester.
 * **I won't be able to work full-time on my thesis.
-What can I do?** Your study regulations allow you to apply for a part-time thesis which doubles the amount of time available for your thesis.
-For a bachelor thesis, you'll have 6 months and 12 months for a master thesis.
+What can I do?** Your study regulations allow you to apply for part-time study (and a part-time thesis).
+Contact the examination office for details.
-* **Can you extend the thesis deadline?** Once the thesis is registered, extending the deadline is up to the Prüfungssekretariat.
+* **Can you extend the thesis deadline?** Once the thesis is registered, extending the deadline is up to the examination office.
 You can for example apply for a deadline extension if you're sick for a longer period.
 * **Can I continue working on my topic after completion?** If you were unable to explore your topic fully and your advisor is also interested in continuing your work, it is sometimes possible to support further effort with a HiWi contract.